 If you live downtown.
-Or, nurse live in Burlington.
-Or hey, web live in the GTA and care about how your city council, visit planning and decision makers work with development to arrive at outcomes where 28 story buildings can be proposed and approved when only 4 stories are zoned, then this is important.
+Or, live in Burlington.
+Or hey, live in the GTA and care about how your city council, planning and decision makers work with development to arrive at outcomes where 28 story buildings can be proposed and approved when only 4 stories are zoned, then this is important.

 October 9th City and Public Meeting

 On October 9th there is a meeting with city staff, a developer and you — to discuss the proposal made by ADI Developments to build a 28 story building at the bottom of Martha Street.
 This is a big building.